dclong/blog/en/content/2014-03-11-transfer-files-over-network-in-linux.markdown

     It is definitely preferred over `scp`
     unless in situations when `rsync` is not available (e.g., on Andrioid).

-2. There are some other file-copying tools such as `mbuffer`, `netcat`/`nc`, etc. if you want to squeeze the most out of network speed.
+2. There are some other file-copying tools such as `mbuffer` and `netcat`/`nc` to help you squeeze the most out of network speed.
+    The example below is how you can copy files suing `mbuffer`.

         :::bash
         tar zcf - bigfile.m4p | mbuffer -s 1K -m 512 | ssh otherhost "tar zxf -"

+    The example below uses `tar` and `netcat` to copy files.

+        :::bash
+        # run this command on the machine with the source files
+        tar --numeric-owner -cvf - | netcat -w3 box1 2020
+        # run this command on the machine to copy files to
+        netcat -l -p 2020 | tar --numeric-owner -xvf -

 ## References